GryderLab/rms_additional_code/README.md

 Panel B and Panel D were made in R with output from GRACE.

-Panel E consists of boxplots made using code novel to the resumbission, provided in here in pending subfolder.
+Panel E consists of boxplots made using RNA-seq and HiChIP data via code novel to the resumbission, able to be provided upon reasonable request.
 Changes in RH4 gene expression due to dCBP1, split across features associated with genes near and distal from p300 enhancers.
 <p align="center"><img width="472" alt="Changes in expression due to dCBP1 with p300 + P3F and without P3F" src="https://github.com/GryderLab/rms_additional_code/assets/135348829/81d183e7-0452-4091-963a-44f36691f511">
 </p>